-Proposals in areas rated to have Very Low, Low or Moderate-Low development capacity are to be assessed against the landscape character and amenity values of the landscape character unit they are located within, as well as the Wakatipu Basin as a whole.
 Proposals in areas rated to have Moderate development capacity are to be assessed against the landscape character and amenity values of the landscape character unit they are located within.
 Controls on the location, scale and visual effects of buildings are used to provide a design led response to the identified character and values.